AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 3. Enter an item code for the **Item code** (15,a) field.
 To add an A/P item record for each of the G/L accounts that will be debited during invoice posting, users may enter the chart of account numbers for the **Item code** field.
 For example, if 890 is the G/L account number for bank charges, 890 would be entered for the **Item code** field of the corresponding A/P item record.

     To add an A/P item record for transferring purchase orders to Accounts Payable, enter INVENTORY and an item category number for the **Item code** field.
 Valid values are INVENTORY01 through INVENTORY99.
-    >Note: Though an A/P item record should be added for every item category number used by the distributor, a single A/P item record can be added by using the value of INVENTORY without a category number for the **Item code** field.
+    &gt;Note: Though an A/P item record should be added for every item category number used by the distributor, a single A/P item record can be added by using the value of INVENTORY without a category number for the **Item code** field.

     To use any PO off invoice deduction (5) type of vendor deal, enter VRDEAL5 for the **Item code** field.
 To use any item allow-OI deduction (4) type of vendor deal, enter VRDEAL4 for the **Item Code** field.
 Refer to Adding PO Off Invoice Deduction Deals and Adding Item Allow-OI Deduction Deals of the Vendor Receivables document for additional information.